How to upload data into Datawrapper using a .csv

 How Datawrapper reads your data from a .csv

-When you upload the data is parsed into Datawrapper.
+When you upload the data, it is first parsed into Datawrapper.
 The tool is quite "smart" in detecting your data correctly, so it usually does not matter whether the data is separated by commas, semicolons, tabs or spaces.
-In step 2 of the Datawrapper workflow you can check after uploading whether the data has been read correctly.
+In step 2 of the Datawrapper workflow, you can check after uploading whether the data has been read correctly.